valory-xyz/open-autonomy/docs/guides/define_agent.md

          1. The `-s` flag will skip consistency checks of agent during command execution.
 This is required because the `aea-config.yaml` file was modified.

+         You may need to install additional dependencies using `pip`, if required.

       4. On a separate terminal, open a Tendermint node:

          ```bash